ely-pellegrini95/pancreas-segmentation-DL/README.md

 ## Ensemble Evaluation

-Each evaluation script loads the 5 best-checkpoint models, averages their softmax probabilities, sweeps thresholds 0.10–0.90, and selects the best threshold by:
+Each evaluation script loads the five fold-specific best-checkpoint models, averages their softmax probabilities, and evaluates probability thresholds from 0.10 to 0.90 in 0.05 increments.
+No optimal threshold is selected automatically; the threshold sweep is used to characterize the sensitivity of segmentation performance to the operating threshold.
-**max Dice mean → highest Precision → lowest HD95 → highest threshold** (within tolerance 0.01).

 ```bash
 # Attention U-Net